platonic-io/detsys-testkit/demo/slides.md

 * Solve this CNF-formula using SAT solver
   - Minimal solution = smallest set of faults that can potentially break the test
-  - No solutions = no set of faults can break the test
+  - No solutions = no set of faults can break this particular test case

 ---